ArchanaKarri/Project-3/README.md

 6. Refresh and clear the kernal.
 Click on "Run all"

-The end result will display the data that has just been read into the SQL tables
+The end result will display the data that has just been read into the shipment database.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>